So let's return to this image and put that schematic to work.

 but potentially also through the ductus arteriosus into the aorta.

-On the left side, the 6th arch loses its connection to the dorsal aorta
+On the right side, the 6th arch loses its connection to the dorsal aorta

 and the 4th arch also retains its connection above there.